Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 Signs, Symptoms & Triggers of Long Word Phobia

 Triggers can depend on the person's degree of phobia.
 They may simply get nervous when asked to pronounce long words, while others have intense reactions from simply seeing one.
 It is suggested by anecdotal evidence that it triggers the thought and feeling of mocking and embarrassment.

 - Breathing changes

 - In some cases, a full panic attack and nausea

 2. The Phobia of Holes (Trypophobia)

-This is the term for people who develop anxiety, fear and in some cases a full-blown phobia of holes.
+This is the term for people who develop anxiety, fear, and in some cases a full-blown phobia of holes.
 However, it is not just any regular hole, but irregular patterns of holes, including ant hills, strawberries, honeycomb, and so on.

 The first documented use occurred in 2005 by Geoff Cole and Arnold Wilkins, British researchers.
-Although Dr. Geoff Cole studied Trypophobia, he also suffers with the disorder and referred to it as being “the most common phobia, no one has heard of”.
+Although Dr. Geoff Cole studied Trypophobia, he also suffers from the disorder and referred to it as being “the most common phobia, no one has heard of”.